pooltogether/v4-docs/docs/how-to/twab-rewards.md

 Once the promotion has ended, you can call `destroyPromotion` to destroy it and receive the tokens that have not been claimed yet.
 This function is only callable 60 days after the end of the promotion to give some time to users to claim their rewards.

-Tutorials in this section are here to explain you how the above functions work.
+Tutorials in this section are here to explain you how the above functions work and how you can interact with them.

 Now that you know the inner workings of a promotion, you are ready to create your first promotion.